-Years ago my team and I were stationed in a dusty outpost in a far off province in one of the dozens of countries American men and women have served in dusty outposts in far off provinces over the last twenty years.
+A lifetime ago I was stationed in a dusty outpost in a backwater province in one of the dozens of countries American men and women have served in dusty outposts in backwater provinces.
 One afternoon one of the local officials we were working with brought a woman to the burnt out old government building that served as our office.
 She was distraught.
 Her nine-year old son had gone missing two days before.
 And she came to us for help to find him.

 She’d gotten a few voicemails from the people who had taken him.
 She played one of them for us.
 My chief and I listened.
 I ignored my interpreter as he translated what he heard.
 I didn’t need to know what was said.
 I could hear fear in the voice of a young boy.
 And then the threatening tone of a man.
 And then silence.

 We asked her what she thought we could do to help.
 And she said that she hoped we could find him.
 My chief told our interpreter that we’d see what we could do and he relayed the message to her as he walked her out the door.
 That work wasn’t why we were there.
 But my chief and I rounded up a few of the team and did a little work anyway.
 And we made a little progress and came to the conclusion that if we had a few resources, we could probably go get that kid.